oxguy3/flags/GOOGLE_SHEETS.md

 ## Formulas

 To place a flag in your document, you will need to have the country's name or country code somewhere in your document.
-Select one of the following formulas based on which system of country codes/naming you use
+Select one of the following formulas based on which system of country codes/naming you use.

 ### Two-letter country code